The Price of Free and Fair Elections: Plot

 President Fitzgerald Grant (Tony Goldwyn) has yet to arrive to the funeral with only 14 minutes left before a bomb goes off, as Cyrus Beene (Jeff Perry) keeps stalling him.
 Rowan (Joe Morton) is rushed into the hospital after the stabbing by Maya Pope (Khandi Alexander) and Adnan Salif (Nazanin Boniadi) is worried about the President's absence from the church.
 After calling Cyrus multiple times, Jake (Scott Foley) warns Fitz about the bomb and starts to evacuate just in time before the bomb goes off.
 Olivia (Kerry Washington) comes to the White House and convinces Fitz to talk to the nation, but faces trouble when the networks use a split screen showing both Fitz and Sally Langston (Kate Burton) as she helps victims outside the church after Leo Bergen (Paul Adelstein) convinced her it will help her chances of winning the election.
 After the incident, Sally's poll numbers go up, convincing both Olivia and Cyrus that Fitz is going to lose the election.
-Fitz is desperate to try to win, but Olivia tells him its over.
+Fitz is desperate to try to win, but Olivia tells him it's over.

 Harrison Wright (Columbus Short) convinces Adnan to help her get away from Maya in exchange for letting him go.
 Harrison and Abby (Darby Stanchfield) discovers Huck (Guillermo Diaz) and Quinn's (Katie Lowes) relationship.
 Charlie (George Newbern) breaks up with Quinn and gives her an envelope containing information for Huck.
 After reading the information, Quinn takes Huck to the house where his estranged family lives, leading Huck to become furious.
 At the White House, Olivia reveals that secret about Mellie being raped by Big Jerry to Fitz, after feeling guilty when Fitz talks about Vermont.
 Fitz goes to Mellie and reconciles with her.